altryne/awesome-ai-art-image-synthesis/readme.md

 ## Contribute

 Contributions more than welcome!
-In face it's why I wrote this list, to get contributions and have folks subscribe to changes to get notified about new and exciting stuff coming to this world of AI art
+In fact it's why I wrote this list, to get contributions and have folks subscribe to changes to get notified about new and exciting stuff coming to this world of AI art

  Read the [contribution guidelines](contributing.md) first.